 Should I be worried if I see a lot of blocked flows?

-- If Firewalla is in Router mode, make sure you have the Firewalla's ingress firewall on.
-Rules > All Devices > Block Traffic from Internet (if you have the Blue/Red/Blue Plus make sure your router's firewall is on).
+If Firewalla is in Router mode, make sure you have Firewalla's Ingress Firewall on.
+Go to Rules > All Devices > Ingress Firewall.
+If you have a Blue, Red, or Blue Plus, make sure your router's firewall is on.

 Should I be worried if I don't see any blocked flows?

-- You are likely under another firewall or NAT (or CGNAT) device that may be blocking any external probes.
+If you don't see any blocked flows, you are likely under another firewall or NAT (or CGNAT) device that is blocking external probes.

 Why do I see known domains trying to access my network?

-This is most likely the result of packets arriving after the session (started by you, such as visiting GitHub) was terminated.
-To learn more, tap on the flow, and you will see the source is github.com and the port is 443.
+This is most likely the result of packets arriving after a session initiated by you was terminated.
+To learn more, tap on the flow.
+In the example below, the source of the flow was github.com and the port was 443.
 This is the port usually used as the destination.

-How do I know which rule triggered the blocking?
+How do I know which rule triggered a block?

-Otherwise, you'll find a "Diagnose" button at the bottom of the page, tap the button, and the app will fill in the destination and the device automatically and help you to identify the rule that may have blocked the site.
+Otherwise, you'll find a "Diagnose" button at the bottom of the page.
+Tap the button to identify the rule that blocked the site.

-What to do if I don't want this site to be blocked?
+What do I do if I don't want this site to be blocked?

-If you find a certain flow is being blocked unexpectedly, you can tap the "Allow" button at the bottom of the detail page of a blocked flow to create an allow rule based on the destination/source and the scope (device/group/network/all devices).
-Instead of turning off the feature (e.g., ad block) completely or deleting the related blocking rule, you can create exceptions and fine-tune the system easily.
+Once you find the flow you want to allow through, you can tap the "Allow" button at the bottom of its detail page to create an allow rule based on the destination/source and the scope (device/group/network/all devices) of the flow.
+Instead of turning off a feature (e.g., Ad Block) completely or deleting blocking rules, you can create exceptions and fine-tune the system easily.

-Flow Count: Firewalla may record a connection as multiple flows if the connection is relatively long.
-So if there is a connection that has been live for a long time, it will be shown as a relatively higher flow count.
+Flow Count: Firewalla may record a connection as multiple flows if the connection is longer.
+So a connection has been live for a long time, it will have a relatively high flow count.
 The longer the connection, the higher the flow count.

 Blocked Count: Firewalla will aggregate multiple flows into one record if they are generated in a short period of time and triggered by the same source and destination.